 Camping Arrangements (select retreats only)

 Depending on the retreat, camping on the grounds may be an option.
 Campers can pitch their tents in the space marked on the map.
 Please ask a retreat staff member to walk you to the location when you arrive.
 Check inside your shoes and sleeping bags for scorpions occasionally — they’re a rare occurrence but we’d prefer you be prepared just in case.
 Please practice ‘leave no trace’ — pack out any trash, replace any tent stake divots, and double check your campsite prior to departure.
 Please camp in simplicity and relative silence.
-Burn bans are in usually effect for this part of Texas: no open campfires.
+Burn bans are usually in effect for this part of Texas: no open campfires.
 Thanks.

 Depending on the retreat, you’ll have several optional free time activities from which to choose, ranging from poetic or artistic endeavors to physical work projects around the church; from chocolate or coffee tastings to creating prayer beads or working on a personal rule of life.
 Different offerings are presented at each retreat.
 We will make those options known throughout the weekend, and will make art supplies, work gloves and tools available.